-With Zendesk, Big Fish Games reduced wait time by 16%
+Big Fish Games reduces wait time by 16% with Zendesk self-service

 Self-Service Ticket Deflection

 How do you turn 30 minutes of customer service time into 30 seconds?

 That was the question Jeremy Fair, Sr. Manager of Operations Business Systems at Big Fish Games, and the customer support leadership team aimed to answer as they weighed more than a dozen CRM and customer service software options in mid-2016.